This article will provide an overview of the state of impairment testing today and will answer the following questions:

 - Leading indicators: are anticipatory rather than “after-the-fact.”
 They help answer the questions “How are we doing right now?” and “How are we likely to do in the future?”

-Thanks to a slew of new technologies sweeping all workplaces, from offices and warehouses to the depths of mines, impairment tests have become a lot more accessible, flexible, and affordable.
+Thanks to a slew of new technologies sweeping all workplaces, from offices and warehouses to the depths of mines, cognitive impairment tests have become a lot more accessible, flexible, and affordable.
 This has generated a greater safety focus on leading indicators; more insightful data; more thorough incident analysis, and generally more proactive safety cultures.

 What's the history of impairment testing?